stormpath/stormpath-console-guide/source/appendix-saml.rst

 If you run into any errors, click on the question mark by the step you're having trouble with.
 This will redirect you to the documentation that explains the process and provides helpful debugging hints.

 To test out the IdP-initiated flow, navigate to your Identity Provider and log in.
 Next, launch your SAML Application.
-If everything has been set up correctly, you will be immediately redirected to the callback URI you configured with the authentication result passed as a URL parameter.
-This callback URI will validate the authentication result, return the Stormpath Account, and redirect you to the nextUri that you configured.
+If everything has been set up correctly, you will be immediately redirected to the callback URI you configured with a secure JWT passed as a URL parameter.
+This callback URI will validate the JWT, exchange it for an access and refresh token, and redirect you to the nextUri that you configured.

 .. _create-salesforce: